HTTPArchive/almanac.httparchive.org/src/content/en/2024/javascript.md

   )
 }}

-Comparing the two trends, the 2024 graph shows a clear increase in third-party JavaScript requests compared to 2022, particularly at the 90th percentile, where third-party requests grew from 34 in 2022 to 36 in 2024.
+Comparing the two trends, the 2024 graph shows an increase in [third-party JavaScript requests compared to 2022](../2022/javascript#first-party-versus-third-party-javascript), particularly at the 90th percentile, where third-party requests grew from 34 in 2022 to 36 in 2024.
 First-party requests also increased slightly, but the rise in third-party scripts is more pronounced.
 This increase in third-party JavaScript is concerning, as it can negatively impact performance, introduce security vulnerabilities, and pose privacy risks for users due to the lack of direct control over external scripts

 #### Bytes